AKCA Minutes of April 13, 2017

 CFO: Brenda Chandler

-MINUTES: Motion: To approve the minutes of March 10th with the following correction: Jerry Kyle’s report was omitted but will be included in this month’s Minutes.
-Motion by Don, 2nd by Jeff.
+MINUTES: Motion: To approve the minutes of March 9th.
+Motion by Don, 2nd by Brenda.
 Approved.

 MEMBERSHIP QUESTIONS: None.